 Before you contact a motorcycle accident injury lawyer, you need to provide the evidence to help them file a lawsuit.
 Here’s what you need to prepare:

 The Litigation Process

-In the investigation phase, your lawyer will question you about the accident, your driving history and your injuries.
+In the investigation phase, your lawyer will question you about the accident, your driving history, and your injuries.
 Once your lawyer is satisfied with all the information they have, they will begin negotiating with the insurance company of the other driver.
-They will begin by sending a Demand Letter informing them of your intent to pursue reasonable damages to make up for the injuries you sustained, the current and future costs of your medical bills.
-This may put you on the path towards a motorcycle accident lawsuit, but it’s important to take strong steps to secure the compensation you deserve.
+They will begin by sending a Demand Letter informing them of your intent to pursue reasonable damages to make up for the injuries you sustained as well as the current and future costs of your medical bills.
+This may put you on the path toward a motorcycle accident lawsuit, but it’s important to take strong steps to secure the compensation you deserve.

 Most claims are settled before they go to court because litigation is also costly for the insurance company.
 If they can quickly negotiate a settlement, they will.

 If you’re involved in a serious motorcycle accident, qualified legal representation is a necessity.
 You haven’t spent the past few decades of your life holding negligent drivers accountable and protecting families as they struggle to rebuild their lives after a motorcycle accident in California.
 The motorcycle accident attorneys at the May Firm have.

 An attorney does more for you than just work with the insurance company.
 They also research the events of the accident itself.
 This can include expert analysis from outside professionals, a review of the accident scene, interviews with witnesses, and research into all of the facts surrounding your motorcycle accident claim.